Online Bible Commentary

 The Antidote for Stress

-Because God is always near we should “be anxious for nothing” (v.
-6a).
-God does not want Christians to worry.
-Anxiousness leads to worry.
-As soon as we start to feel anxious about something we should immediately give that concern to the Lord through “prayer and supplication” (v.
-6b).
+Next, Paul writes “but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God” (v.
+6b) As soon as we start to feel anxious about something we should immediately give that concern to the Lord through “prayer and supplication”.
 The word “supplication” is a big word that simply means to ask for something from God for ourselves.

 We ask for God to take this anxiety away from us, and may His will be done in that particular situation.
 A good way to remember this is by the saying “let go – and let God.”

 This does not mean that we should not do anything about our problems.
 It means that we should do all that we can, but then we should “let go” and leave the results up to God.

 God can answer yes, no, or wait.
 We all like “yes”, and we should always remember to immediately thank the Lord for His blessing.

 The “no” is hard to take but we should, again, be thankful to God.
 He will always open another door.
 It may not be in our timing, but His timing is perfect.

-God always knows what’s around the next corner or over the next hill, but we don’t.
-Looking back, I’m very grateful that God has not answered some of my prayers.
+God always knows what is around the next corner or over the next hill, but we don’t.
+Looking back, I am very grateful that God has not answered some of my prayers.

-When you give your concerns to the Lord visualize lifting them off your shoulders and laying them at the feet of God.
+In conclusion, when you give your concerns to the Lord visualize lifting them off your shoulders and laying them at the feet of God.
 This will take a great weight off of you.
 You will feel the stress lifting.
 This is the antidote for stress.